collective/collective.workspace/README.rst

 Introduction
 ------------

-collective.workspace is a Plone package to support 'membership' in specific areas of a Plone Site.
+collective.workspace package for providing 'membership' in specific areas of a Plone Site.

 It allows you to grant people access to areas of content using a membership group rather than local roles for each user, and to delegate control over that group to people who don't have access to the site-wide user/group control panel.